Molecular mimicry: Probability of mimicry events

-To determine which epitopes are shared between pathogen and self, large protein databases are used.
+To determine which epitopes are shared between pathogen and human, large protein databases are used.
 The largest protein database in the world, known as the UniProt database (formerly SwissProt), has shown reports of molecular mimicry becoming more common with expansion of the database.
-The database currently contains 1.5 X 107 residues.
-The probability of finding a perfect match with a motif of 5 amino acids in length is 1 in 3.7 X 10−7 (0.055).
-Therefore, within the SwissProt database, one would expect to find 1.5 X 107 X 3.7 X 10−7 = 5 matches.
-However, there are sequence motifs within the database that are overrepresented and are found more than 5 times.
-For example, the QKRAA sequence is an amino acid motif in the third hypervariable region of HLA-DRB1*0401.
-This motif is also expressed on numerous other proteins, such as on gp110 of the Epstein-Barr virus and in E. coli.
+The database contains 86.6 × 109 residues as of 2023.
+Assuming 20 different amino acids are randomly present at every position, the probability of finding a perfect match with a five-amino-acid-long motif is 1 in 3.2 × 106.
+In other words, we can expect to observe each different motif of five amino acids in length for one time on average, within two different proteomes containing total 3.2 × 106 amino acids through its proteins that consist of a random sequence of 20 different amino acids.
+However, the distribution of five-amino-acids-long motif matches is expected to generate a bell curve with a peak at single-match position for each motif.
+That is, while we are likely to see each different motif once in the two proteomes in this example, there will be motifs that are not shared.
+There will also be motifs shared more than once between the two proteomes, which is observed for fewer motifs as the number of shares increases.
+Assuming that the SwissProt database has the same structure as in the example, an average of 86.6 × 109 ÷ (3.2 × 106) ≈ 27 × 103 matches.
+This number of matches is huge and will increase as the database expands.
+This expectation was only five when the database contained 1.5 × 107 residues.
+As a result, there are overrepresented sequence motifs in the database.
+For example, the QKRAA sequence is an amino acid motif in the third hypervariable region of HLA-DRB1*04:01.
+This motif is also expressed on numerous proteins of other organisms, such as on gp110 of the Epstein-Barr virus and in E. coli.
 This motif occurs 37 times in the database.
-This would suggest that the linear amino acid sequence may not be an underlying cause of molecular mimicry since it can be found numerous times within the database.
-The possibility exists, then, for variability within amino acid sequence, but similarity in three-dimensional structure between two peptides can be recognized by T cell clones.
+This would suggest that the linear amino acid sequence may not be the single underlying cause of molecular mimicry since it can be found numerous times within the database.
+The possibility exists, then, for similarity in three-dimensional structure between two peptides to be recognized by T cell clones when there is variability within the amino acid sequence.
 This, therefore, uncovers a flaw of such large databases.
 They may be able to give a hint to relationships between epitopes, but the important three-dimensional structure cannot yet be searched for in such a database.